 “Parrot, peacock, whatever.
 The point is he was glorious, and now this is just meh.”

 “Meh” seemed a decent summary of the performance overall.
-Seung-Gil couldn’t seem to land his jumps, including a fall on one that was, apparently, a big deal.
+Seung-Gil couldn’t seem to land his jumps, including an error on one that was, apparently, a big deal.
 He ended up well behind the other skaters in the group so far.
 Then it was Yurio’s turn.
 Viktor had finished whatever math he’d been doing and returned his focus to the broadcast.
 He and Minako both gasped as Yurio did… something.
 It wasn’t jumps, just some spins and skating around.
 What had they seen that was so shocking?

 “It’s about the placement of his jumps,” Minako explained in Japanese when she noticed Mari’s confusion.
 “He’s changed all his choreography so he’ll have six jumping passes after the halfway point.
 All those jumps will get a scoring bonus, but it won’t be easy to land everything and maintain his musicality, especially if he hasn’t tried it this way before.”